adurlea/spring-boot-ws/README.md

     Serialization example using annotation @JsonPropertyOrder
     When used @JsonPropertyOrder we can specify the order of serialisation of elements of the object
-    We declare the elements in the order: id, name but we will specify the following order: name, id
+    We declare the elements in the order: {id, name} but we will specify the following order: {name, id}

 Request type: